 -Work on suspension forks.
 Suspension forks require many brand specific oils and fittings.
 We don't keep these in stock but we can recommend some good shops to have your fork looked at.

 New Hope Community Bikes is a not for profit and exists for anyone wishing to use our space.
 Tools and shop space is available whenever the shop is open on a first-come, first-served basis.
-This means if it's busy you may have to wait for someone to finish with a workspace before you can start your own DIY.
+This means if it's busy you may have to wait for someone to finish at a workspace before you can start your own DIY.
 We offer a sliding scale for tool use and stand space. $0-5/hour if you do the work yourself and $0-10/hour if we help out.
-If you don't have the money to pay, that's okay, pay what you can.
+If you don't have the money to pay, that's okay, pay what you can, or pay next time.

 REPAIR CLASSES EVENTS